Obstructive Sleep Apnea Treatment

 There are many different physiological effects of obstructive sleep apnea.
 OSA can cause high blood pressure, heart problems, such as arrhythmias and heart attacks, and strokes.
 Sleep apnea can also cause problems with memory and concentration and make it more difficult to pay attention.
 Finally, sleep apnea can cause fatigue and insomnia.

-Schedule Your Treatment for Sleep Apnea
+Schedule Your Treatment to Find Relief from Snoring and Sleep Apnea

 Sleep Apnea Treatment is a group of state-of-the-art dental clinics specializing in sleep apnea treatments in Houston.
 If you have the signs and symptoms of sleep apnea, please order a home sleep test that allows us to diagnose the condition without you having to visit a sleep clinic.
 If you have mild to moderate sleep apnea, we may recommend custom-fit oral appliances to help you breathe comfortably at night.
 Please schedule a consultation to explore your sleep apnea treatments in Houston.